 Palm Beach County’s Life Sciences Cluster is home to over 200 companies primarily engaged in activities from R&D or manufacturing of biotechnologies, medical devices, and pharmaceuticals to the environmental and biological sciences.
-Palm Beach County’s Life Sciences Cluster is fully integrated, with our companies drawing qualified employees from an academic pipeline providing STEM and life sciences education starting from the earliest ages.
+Palm Beach County’s Life Sciences Cluster is fully integrated, with our companies drawing qualified employees from an academic pipeline providing STEM and life sciences education starting from the earliest ages up through our top ten nationally ranked PhD programs in Chemistry and the Biological Sciences.
 With an anchor of several recognized local and regional collegiate research institutions, the Palm Beach Life Sciences Cluster generates a significant amount of commercializable from which a fruitful garden of additional companies sprout daily.

 With one of the nation’s top healthcare systems, academic medical schools at Florida Atlantic University, Nova Southeastern University, and University of Miami, Palm Beach County has the ideal location from which to build a company from “bench to bedside.”
 Palm Beach County is economically also one of the state’s largest agricultural centers, providing noteworthy opportunities for companies within the agricultural life sciences segment.
 Notably, with our world-class anchor research institutions, Palm Beach County is the most significant neuroscience research hub in the country, blending internationally-recognized research institutions with a neuroscience-supportive community and healthcare system.
 With our available talent, supportive academic partnerships, highly-desirable climate, and Florida’s pro-business environment, Palm Beach County is the ideal home for life sciences companies.